-- 49. The definition of PEPs used in the Notice was originally drawn from the work of the FATF.
-The Authority recognises that the process of determining whether an individual is a PEP may not always be straightforward and a more precise definition would carry with it a greater risk of circumvention of the requirements under the Notice. - 50.
-In the circumstances, the Authority would generally consider it acceptable for a bank to refer to databases of PEPs either compiled commercially or by official authorities.
-However, in doing so, the Authority would expect the bank to exercise a measure of discretion and sound judgment in determining for itself whether an individual should indeed be treated as a PEP, having regard to the risks and the circumstances.
+- 52. The definition of PEPs used in the Notice was originally drawn from the work of the FATF.
+The Authority recognises that the process of determining whether an individual is a PEP may not always be straightforward and a more precise definition would carry with it a greater risk of circumvention of the requirements under the Notice. - 53.
+In the circumstances, the Authority would generally consider it acceptable for a CMI to refer to databases of PEPs either compiled commercially or by official authorities.
+However, in doing so, the Authority would expect the CMI to exercise a measure of discretion and sound judgment in determining for itself whether an individual should indeed be treated as a PEP, having regard to the risks and the circumstances.

-Paragraphs 6.3 and 6.4 of the Notice - Other High Risk Categories
+Paragraphs 6.3 and 6.4 of the Notice - Other High Risk Categories may consider to present a greater risk of money laundering or terrorist financing.
+In assessing the risk of money laundering or terrorist financing, the CMI may take into account factors such as the type of customer, the type of product that the customer purchases, the geographical area of operation of the customer's business.

-- 51. Paragraph 6.3 of the Notice requires enhanced CDD measures to be applied to other categories of customers apart from PEPs, which a bank may consider to present a greater risk of money laundering or terrorist financing.
-In assessing the risk of money laundering or terrorist financing, the bank may take into account factors such as the type of customer, the type of product or service that the customer purchases, and the geographical area of operation of the customer's business. - 52.
-Banks are also required by paragraph 6.4 of the Notice to give particular attention to business relations and transactions with persons from or in countries that have inadequate AML/CFT measures.
-For this purpose, banks may take a range of steps, including the adoption of measures similar to those for PEPs and other high risk categories. - 53.
-While the Authority may from time to time circulate names of countries and jurisdictions with inadequate AML/CFT regimes (which can then be used as a reference guide), banks are also encouraged to refer, where practicable, to other sources of information to identify countries and jurisdictions that are considered to have inadequate AML/CFT regimes.
+54. Paragraph 6.3 of the Notice requires enhanced CDD measures to be applied to other categories of customers apart from PEPs, which a CMI

+- 55. CMIs are also required by paragraph 6.4 of the Notice to give particular attention to business relations and transactions with persons from or in countries that have inadequate AML/CFT measures.
+For this purpose, CMIs may take a range of steps, including the adoption of measures similar to those for PEPs and other high risk categories. - 56.
+While the Authority may from time to time circulate names of countries and jurisdictions with inadequate AML/CFT regimes (which can then be used as a reference guide), CMIs are also encouraged to refer, where practicable, to other sources of information to identify countries and jurisdictions that are considered to have inadequate AML/CFT regimes.